dudabrasilc/countries-facts-project/README.md

 # Countries Facts

-Countries Facts is a single page web application which you can use to search a country and find out facts about it.
+Countries Facts is a single page web application which you can use to search up a country and find out facts about it.

 ## Usage